 Dr. Noraian‘s Role

 Dr. Noraian‘s goal is helping you take good care of your teeth and gums.

-Dr. Noraian‘s staff will help you avoid surprises on your dental bill by helping you understand what your insurance does not cover and what you will need to cover.
-Don’t confuse your dental benefits with your treatment needs, which Dr. Noraian and his staff will help you determine.
+Dr. Noraian‘s team will help you avoid surprises on your dental bill by helping you understand what your insurance does not cover and what you will need to cover.
+Don’t confuse your dental benefits with your treatment needs, which Dr. Noraian and his team will help you determine.

 Further, most dental insurance policies are limited and often only pay for a portion of the procedure(s).

-Dr. Noraian‘s office prides itself on being able to control your healthcare costs.
-To continue to offer the latest in proven periodontal and dental implant therapies, Dr. Noraian asks that you pay for treatment in full at the time of service and his staff will submit a claim to your insurance carrier on your behalf with a request to make the payment directly to you.
+Dr. Noraian prides himself on being able to control your healthcare costs.
+Over the years he has added many procedures and technologies to reduce cost, discomfort and time away from work.
+To continue to offer the latest in proven periodontal and dental implant therapies, Dr. Noraian asks that you pay for treatment in full at the time of service and his team will submit a claim to your insurance carrier on your behalf with a request to make the payment directly to you.
 Despite these efforts, insurance carriers may erroneously remit the payment to Dr. Noraian‘s office and they will need to issue you a check to refund the overpayment on your account.

 Unless you have made arrangements in advance, Dr. Noraian asks that you pay for treatment at the time of service.
 Though many dental plans reimburse approximately 30-80 percent of treatment costs it is difficult to determine the exact amount of a co-payment without submitting a pre-estimate.
 Dr. Noraian‘s goal is to help patients receive treatment in a timely manner, and waiting to hear back from an insurance company may take weeks, thus delaying important treatment.
 So, to help expedite treatment, Dr. Noraian‘s office accepts cash, personal checks, MasterCard, Visa, Discover, and CareCredit.